openservicemesh/osm/docs/content/docs/patterns/ingress.md

 - An ingress controller must be running in the cluster.

 ## Exposing an HTTP or HTTPS service using Ingress
 A service can expose HTTP or HTTPS routes outside the cluster using Kubernetes Ingress along with an ingress controller.
 Once an ingress resource is configured to expose HTTP routes outside the cluster to a service within the cluster, OSM will configure the sidecar proxy on pods to allow ingress traffic to the service based on the ingress routing rules defined by the Kubernetes Ingress resource.
-Keep in mind, this behavior opens up HTTP-based access to any service, not just ingress.
+Keep in mind, this behavior opens up HTTP-based access to any client that is not a part of the service mesh, not just ingress.

-For HTTPS ingress, OSM supports one way TLS authentication to backend services.
+HTTPS ingress support is experimental.
+OSM supports one way TLS authentication to backend services.

 By default, OSM configures HTTP as the backend protocol for services when an ingress resource is applied with a backend service that belongs to the mesh.
 A mesh-wide configuration setting in OSM's `osm-config` ConfigMap enables configuring ingress with the backend protocol to be HTTPS.
 HTTPS ingress can be enabled by updating the `osm-config` ConfigMap in `osm-controller`'s namespace (`osm-system` by default).